-- Coordinating the calculation of the insurance provisions and ensuring that the calculations comply with the requirements of the legislation. - Assessing uncertainties associated with the estimates that are included in the calculation of the provisions. - Ensuring that methods, underlying models and assumptions used in calculating provisions are adequate. - Assessing the adequacy and quality of data used for the calculation, including any limitations to the data used. - Ensuring that the most relevant approximations are used to calculate best estimates if, in some cases, DSS does not possess satisfactory quality data. - Ensuring that the most relevant approximations are used to calculate best estimates where DSS does not possess satisfactory quality data in certain cases. - Comparing best estimates with experience and assessing the uncertainties in the estimations. - Ensuring that homogeneous risk groups are identified for insurance and reinsurance obligations in order to properly assess the underlying risks. - Considering relevant information from the financial markets as well as generally available information on insurance risks and ensuring that it is included in the assessment of provisions. - Ensuring that a proper assessment of options and guarantees is carried out in insurance and reinsurance contracts. - Comparing and justifying any significant differences in the calculations from year to year - Supervising the calculation of the insurance provisions. - Ensure correct calculation of capital requirements, cf. the Eiopa solvency II standard model.
+- Coordinating the calculation of the insurance provisions and ensuring that the calculations comply with the requirements of the legislation. - Assessing uncertainties associated with the estimates that are included in the calculation of the provisions. - Ensuring that methods, underlying models and assumptions used in calculating provisions are adequate. - Assessing the adequacy and quality of data used for the calculation, including any limitations to the data used. - Ensuring that the most relevant approximations are used to calculate best estimates where DSS does not possess satisfactory quality data in certain cases.

+- Comparing best estimates with experience and assessing the uncertainties in the estimations. - Ensuring that homogeneous risk groups are identified for insurance and reinsurance obligations in order to properly assess the underlying risks. - Considering relevant information from the financial markets as well as generally available information on insurance risks and ensuring that it is included in the assessment of provisions. - Ensuring that a proper assessment of options and guarantees is carried out in insurance and reinsurance contracts. - Comparing and justifying any significant differences in the calculations from year to year - Supervising the calculation of the insurance provisions.